lealceldeiro/composition-demo/README.md

 # composition-demo

-A demo for a StackOverflow question
+A demo code for showing a sample of "Composition" as part of a StackOverflow answer: [class name variable in same class not understand concept])https://stackoverflow.com/a/53015039/5640649)